 Speaking of movies, we had some friends over last night for a movie in our backyard.
 It was so fun!
 We were trying out our new projector (here’s the one we got).
 I think we will get a lot of use out of it!
 It’s such an easy way to have an outside party.
 We watched the Secret Window, that one creepy movie with Johnny Depp, and now I don’t think I’m going to be able to sleep this week.
 I am just not a scary movie person!!
 I get so freaked out!

 Tis the season for a chili cook off!
-Even if your normal harvest festival is not happening this year doesn’t mean you can’t make yourself a cozy bowl of chili to enjoy.
+Even if your normal harvest festival is not happening this year, that doesn’t mean you can’t make yourself a cozy bowl of chili to enjoy.

 This recipe is from my sister Laura.
 I wanted an easy chili recipe that could be made on a weeknight, and she’s been making this one for years.
-I looked at the ingredient list and saw that it called for an entire CUP of brown sugar!
+This is a basic chili recipe with one exception.
+I looked at Laura’s ingredient list and saw that it called for an entire CUP of brown sugar!
 Generally I like my sweet food to be sweet and my savory food to be savory.
 I’m the girl who likes to have an entire separate plate for my bacon and eggs, just to make sure I don’t get syrup from my pancakes on them.

 So I made two pots of chili: one with the brown sugar and one without.
 I was convinced I would like the one without sugar.
 I put a serving of each in two bowls and gave them to Eric.
 (He didn’t know anything about it).
 He liked the brown sugar one better.
 And even more shockingly, so did I!

+So apparently the secret to great chili is brown sugar.
 This really was a huge surprise to me.
 If you are skeptical (I was!) just add a couple tablespoons of sugar to start.
 The chili is super delicious and has very classic flavors if you skip the brown sugar.
 It’s a pretty basic recipe.
 But I’m telling you: try it with the brown sugar at least once.
-It adds a richness and fulness to the chili that I wasn’t expecting.
+It adds a richness and fullness to the chili that I wasn’t expecting.
 It pulls all the ingredients together in the most delicious way.

 Let’s make it!